Cypaloma/Dilla4x/wiki/hardware/Assembly-Guide.md

    - Jumper wires for solderless connections
    - Secure crimp connections for reliable operation

+### Quality Assurance Testing (Critical for DIY Builds)

+Two types of shorts can occur during assembly, and each has its own diagnostic tool:

+---

+#### **BOTTOM SECTION TEST: Arduino Header Shorts** (Crosstalk Detector)

+> [!IMPORTANT]
+> **Run this test IMMEDIATELY after soldering headers** - before installing Arduino in bottom tray, before attaching any buttons.

+**What This Tests**: Solder bridges between Arduino Pro Micro header pins

+**Why It Matters**:
+- Solder whiskers/bridges under rubber spacers are invisible from top
+- Header shorts cause multiple keys to trigger together ("crosstalk")
+- Testing before assembly = easy fix; testing after = full disassembly required
+- **Real failure mode**: Under magnification, header joints may look clean, but traces can be shorted underneath the board on the OTHER side

+**Testing Procedure**:

+1. **Upload `crosstalk_detector.ino`**:
+   - Located in firmware utilities folder
+   - Upload to freshly-soldered Arduino (no buttons attached yet)
+   - Open Serial Monitor at 115200 baud

+2. **Read the Results**:
+   - **✅ PASS**: `Status: Clean (No Crosstalk Detected)` → Safe to install in tray
+   - **❌ FAIL**: `SHORT DETECTED: Pin X <---> Pin Y` → Rework needed

+3. **If Shorts Detected**:
+   - Check BOTH sides of the board (top solder joints AND traces underneath)
+   - Remove solder bridges with desoldering wick/braid
+   - Inspect under rubber spacers for hidden shorts
+   - Re-test until completely clean
+   - Flash main firmware only after passing

+**How it works**: Systematically drives each pin LOW and checks if neighboring pins follow (indicating physical connection).
+Detects solder blobs, whiskers, flux contamination, and PCB trace damage.

+> [!WARNING]
+> **Even if solder joints look perfect**, shorts can exist underneath.
+The rubber spacers on Arduino boards can hide damaged traces.
+Always run this test.

 ### Mount Arduino Pro Micro
 1. **Placement**:
    - Insert into designated space on bottom plate